-- An area of disorganized, disturbed weather over the southwestern Gulf of Mexico will slowly meander today before moving northward across the western Gulf of Mexico Thursday-Saturday. - This system may become better organized, and a tropical depression could form by Thursday or Friday in the southwestern Gulf of Mexico as the system moves northward. - This weekend, the system will move inland and track Northeast across the southeastern United States. - The National Hurricane Center gives this system a 70% (high) chance of formation during the next 48 hours and a 90% (high) chance of formation during the next 5 days. - This system should be monitored for potential impacts in the Panhandle starting on Friday and continuing into the weekend. - With this system likely being lopsided, most of the rainfall will be on the eastern side, which could bring heavy rainfall to the Panhandle even with a landfall in western Louisiana. - Early forecasts call for a widespread 4-6" of rain in the Panhandle and 2-4" in the Big Bend.
-Locally higher amounts are possible. - Significant river flooding is not expected, but isolated minor river flooding cannot be ruled out where heavier rainfall occurs. - Dangerous rip currents are expected along Gulf Coast beaches by the end of the week and through the weekend. - It remains too early to give specifics on any other impacts (wind, tornado, coastal flooding), but a significant wind and surge event is not anticipated at this time. - The next name on the list is Claudette (klaw-DET).

-The next briefing packet will be issued this afternoon.
+- An area of disorganized, disturbed weather over the southwestern Gulf of Mexico will slowly meander through tonight before moving northward across the western Gulf of Mexico Thursday-Saturday. - This system may become better organized, and a tropical depression could form by Thursday or Friday in the southwestern Gulf of Mexico as the system moves northward. - This weekend, the system will move inland and track northeast across the southeastern United States. - The National Hurricane Center gives this system a 70% (high) chance of formation during the next 48 hours and a 90% (high) chance of formation during the next 5 days.
+Hurricane Hunters will investigate the system on Thursday. - This system should be monitored for potential impacts in the Panhandle starting on Friday and continuing into the weekend. - With this system likely being lopsided, most of the rainfall will be on the eastern side, which could bring heavy rainfall to the Panhandle even with a landfall in western Louisiana. - Current forecasts call for 4-8" of rain in the Panhandle and 2-4" in the Big Bend.
+Locally higher amounts are possible. - Significant river flooding is not expected as rivers are low, but isolated minor river flooding cannot be ruled out where heavier rainfall occurs. - Dangerous rip currents are expected along Gulf Coast beaches by the end of the week and through the weekend. - It remains too early to give specifics on any other impacts (wind, tornado, coastal flooding), but a significant wind and surge event is not anticipated at this time.
+Minor coastal flooding could be possible in the western Panhandle if the storm tracks farther east. - The next name on the list is Claudette (klaw-DET). - The next briefing packet will be issued Thursday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.